Roam-gg/Docs/docs/analysis-Roam.md

 ### Bots

 All services within Roam will support bot accounts.
 These accounts will be marked clearly so they cannot inpersonate real people.

+## Leveling

+When you create posts in either Venus or Terra other users will be able to vote on them.
+All votes for a user will be accumulated and displayed on their account.
+Earning these will also allow users to increase in rank, as a user increases in rank they will gain access to special borders for their profile pictures, themes for Roam and other such rewards.

+### Theater Levels

+Theaters will also be able to to accrue levels through the cumulative voting of its entire user base.
+Theaters will unlock similar rewards as users as they increase in levels.